carxalho/Andrew_Carvalho_Portfolio/README.md

 ## 📁 Featured Projects

 ### ./BDM-Growth-Rate-Model/
-Parametric forecasting model built for the Chief Revenue Officer to simulate hiring and revenue scenarios.
+Parametric forecasting model built for the C-suite executive to simulate hiring and revenue scenarios.
 Integrated SQL-cleansed data and Excel-based controls for strategic planning.

 ### ./Sony-MQM-Dashboard/
 Automated ingestion and transformation of monthly MQM scorecards using SSIS and SQL.
 Delivered two Sisense dashboards to analyze translation quality across language pairs.